dblanchard13/notes-of-solace/README.md

 - Patient association.
 Be able to associate notes with specific clients so that an Advocate can easily see all of their notes for each of their individual clients.

 - Tagging.
-Allow advocates to add `#tags` anywhere within the content of their notes that will automatically tie that note to all other notes that share the same tag
+Allow advocates to add `#tags` anywhere within the content of their notes that will automatically tie that note to all other notes that share the same tag which they can then filter by.

+- Semantic search.
+This would make search results much more relevant than the current version of does any of the content contain any of the words in the query.

+- Transition Animations.
+Everything currently 'snaps' into and out of their respective frames.
+Would be better to smooth that out with animations.

 - Rich text editor.
 I assume Advocates would like the ability to add more expressive formatting to their notes (bold, strikethrough, bullet points, etc.).